Schartey/dgraph-lambda-go/README.md

 ```

 ## Notes
+- Working with Cyclic types
+If you have types in your schema with @hasInverse and one of them should not be generated, but you provide your own (see Autobind), then you should put that type declaration into the generation folder with the models_gen.go file.
+Otherwise the imports will be cyclic and Golang does not like that.
+See example under examples/lambda/model/cyclic_model.go

 - When using graphql to generate the dgraph schema, type fields are prefixed with the type (Type.field). dgraph-lambda-go provides a json parser that uses the tag "dql" and is able to convert dql query results into the generated models using jsoniter.
 Example:

 Schema